 We have established an operations leadership team with extensive experience in manufacturing biologics based on viruses, including viral immunotherapy products and gene therapy products, and in the construction, validation, approval and operation of facilities designed to manufacture biologics.
-We have secured a third-party contract manufacturing organization for clinical and commercial-scale manufacturing of our CAN-2409 product candidates.
-We are also currently evaluating various options for the clinical-scale manufacture of our CAN-3110 product candidate, including the development of clinical-scale manufacturing capabilities at our own facility.
+We have secured a third-party contract manufacturing organization for clinical and commercial-scale manufacturing of our CAN-2409 and CAN-3110 product candidates.